Quickstart Guide for offloading Veeam Cloud Tier backups to Backblaze B2 with immutability

 4) Select Direct attached storage in the following window

-5) Choose Microsoft Windows on the next screen
+5) Select Microsoft Windows

 7) Click Populate and click on the drive you wish to use.
 Once it’s highlighted, click Next to continue.
 In this example, we’ve highlighted the E drive.